The Lifting Properties of A-Homotopy Theory: Background

+In classical homotopy theory, the main objects are topological space, and we examine continuous maps between topological spaces.
+We frequently use the product of two spaces.
+We continuously deform maps over the unit interval, and when forming the fundamental group, we map the unit interval into the space.
+In A-homotopy theory, the main objects are simple graphs with a loop attached to every vertex, and we use graph homomorphisms between these graphs.
+These graph homomorphisms respect the structure of our graphs.
+We employ a standard discrete product found in graph theory, called the Cartesian product.
+In order to better distinguish between vertices and edges in the graphs that we examine, we replace the unit interval with graphs known as paths of length $n$.
+These paths are denoted $I_n$ with vertices labelled from 0 to a non-negative integer $n$.
+We also use the path of infinite length, denoted by $I_{\infty}$, with vertices labelled by the integers.

-In this section, we review the fundamental definitions of A-homotopy theory and claim no originality.
-But first, we need to consider some basic definitions and lemmas that are the building blocks of this discrete homotopy theory.
-The main objects that we consider are simple graphs.
-For a graph $G$, we denote the set of vertices of $G$ by $V(G)$, the set of edges by $E(G)$, and an edge between the vertices $v$ and $w$ by $\{v, w\}$.
-If $\{v, w\} \in E(G)$, then we say that the vertices $v$ and $w$ are \textit{adjacent}.
+While \cite{BabsonHomotopy, BarceloFoundations, BarceloPerspectives} used simple graphs as their main objects, we have attached a loop to every vertex so that we can use the standard definition of graph homomorphism from graph theory.
+For a graph $X$, we denote the set of vertices of $X$ by $V(X)$, the set of edges by $E(X)$, and an edge between the vertices $v$ and $w$ by $vw$.
+If $vw \in E(X)$, then we say that the vertices $v$ and $w$ are \textit{adjacent}.
 Some graphs we consider have one selected vertex called a \textit{distinguished vertex}.
-We denote a graph $G$ with distinguished vertex $v$ by $(G, v)$.
-The distinguished vertex may not be explicitly stated, when it is clear from context.
+We denote a graph $X$ with distinguished vertex $x_0$ by $(X, x_0)$, and we call these based graphs.
+In later sections, we will examine paths in a graph $X$ that start and end at the distinguished vertex of $X$.

-In classical homotopy theory, we examine continuous maps from topological spaces to topological spaces.
-In A-homotopy theory, we need a mapping that respects the structure of graphs.